infn-datacloud/webapp-rgw/docs/contrib/react-hooks.md

 }
 ```

-Now we can extend our component with all the services that we want
+Now we can extend our component with all the services we want

 ```jsx
 // App.tsx